Gram-Abdellah/Leading-causes-of-deaths-in-US/README.md

 # Leading-causes-of-deaths-in-US
-The "Analysis of USA Causes of Deaths" project focuses on exploring and visualizing a dataset containing information on the leading causes of deaths in the United States.
+The "Leading Causes of Deaths in US project focuses on exploring and visualizing a dataset containing information on the leading causes of deaths in the United States.
 This project employs a combination of data analysis techniques using Jupyter Notebook, SQL queries for data cleaning, and Microsoft Power BI for data visualization.

 Key Steps: